 Rust is the greatest enemy of just about any type of metal.
 In fact, its corrosive effects can be extremely damaging.
 That’s where our zinc plating service in Birmingham comes in.
 At EC Williams we can perform zinc nickel plating on stainless steel as well as on a wide range of materials.

 To avoid these damaging effects, industries will use zinc nickel plating to protect metals such as iron and steel from corrosion.
-Zinc plating involves the electrodeposition of a thin layer of zinc plating onto the surface of another metal object.
+Zinc coating involves the electrodeposition of a thin layer of zinc plating onto the surface of another metal object.
 We refer to this object as a substrate.
 The zinc coating creates a physical barrier that combats against rust, and protects the substrate from corrosion.
 Many will refer to zinc as the corrosion-prevention workhorse.
 It is a popular choice for many applications including automotive plating.

 The process of zinc nickel plating is complex and requires a high level of skill to effectively protect the substrate metal.
 As leading zinc nickel plating suppliers, we are well accustomed to the process.
 The process also requires specialised tools and machinery such as a rectifier, plating station, ancillary tank for proper dissolution of the zinc anode and a reservoir.
 Here’s a brief overview of how our zinc plating Birmingham service process works at EC Williams: